Information for professionals

 Skip to main content

-Slip ups are common.
-Don't beat yourself up or give up.
-Keep reflecting, and work out some strategies to deal with smoking triggers.
+Quitting is a journey.
+Don't beat yourself up or give up if you have a smoke or vape while quitting.
+Keep reflecting, and work out some strategies to deal with triggers.

-If you’ve had a cigarette, or a few puffs after being smokefree for a few days weeks, months or more, it doesn’t mean you’re a ‘smoker’ again.
+If you’ve had a cigarette or vape, or a few puffs after being smoke or vape-free for a few days weeks, months or more, it doesn’t mean you’re back to where you started.

 Use this as a chance to review and reflect on your quitting strategy.